-Teachers, parents and students will be able to join the wheelchair delivery team on a trip to Latin America (Country(s) TBD) during the summer.
-Each trip is typically about one week and participants will personally help deliver the wheelchairs one at a time to the recipients.
-Each participant must pay their own airfare, hotel, meals and incidentals which usually runs about \$2,500 for South America.
+Teachers, parents, and students will be able to join the wheelchair delivery team on a trip to Latin America (Country(s) TBD) during the summer.
+Each trip is typically about one week in mid-July and participants will personally help deliver the wheelchairs one at a time to the recipients.
+Each participant pays their own airfare, hotel, meals and incidentals which usually runs about \$2,500 for Latin America.
 Responsible and mature students 15 and over can attend with their parents and students 17 and older can attend with or without their parents with the proper documentation.